-Nutritional yeast is a superstar in vegan cooking, famous for its cheesy, nutty flavor that boosts everything from popcorn to pasta.
+Nutritional yeast is a superstar in vegan cooking, famous for its cheesy, nutty flavor that boosts everything from popcorn to pasta (a deactivated yeast, Saccharomyces cerevisiae).

-This guide spills the beans on the top five substitutes for nutritional yeast, ensuring your dishes keep their flair and your kitchen adventures stay on course.
+This guide spills the beans on the top five substitutes for nutritional yeast, making sure your dishes keep their flair and your kitchen adventures stay on course.

 Whether you're out of stock or just keen to try something new, we've got the secrets to keep your meals exciting and flavorful.